 If you and your spouse have agreed divorce is the best option and have pre-negotiated important issues, such as how to divide marital property, then you might get an uncontested divorce.
 You’ll put your divorce agreement in writing, attend a hearing before a judge, and your divorce will be finalized.
-An uncontested divorce is most common for new couples, those who don’t have children, or those without significant assets or debts, and it’s one of the least expensive ways to divorce.
+An uncontested or no contest divorce is most common for new couples, those who don’t have children, or those without significant assets or debts, and it’s one of the least expensive ways to divorce.

 Mediated or Collaborative Divorce.

 In a mediated divorce process, a neutral attorney guides the two spouses through a negotiation, allowing them to reach an amicable settlement regarding the end of their marriage.
 The time this takes can vary—if the couple is generally in agreement, it can pass quickly, while greater disagreements can take longer to resolve.
 Either way, the needs and wishes of both sides are presented, which helps create the possibility for a mutual compromise.
 Lawyers and mediators can professionally advise the couple on how to divide assets, decide spousal support and property division, and make informed decisions about any children involved.
 Most Texas courts require couples to go through mediation before going to a final hearing.

 Sometimes, other neutral experts—mental health professionals or those trained in conflict resolution—need to be in the room, which leads to a collaborative divorce.
 Things discussed during this process are confidential and can’t be used as evidence in court.